sgoldenlab/simba/docs/third_party_annot.md

 ## IMPORTING BORIS ANNOTATIONS

 1. To import BORIS annotations, begin by clicking the appropriate button.
 A file browser window will pop open, asking you to choose the folder that contains your annotation files.
 If you are importing **BORIS** annotations, SimBA expects a folder containing files with the file-ending `.csv`.
-For an example layout of **BORIS** annotations that SimBA expects, click [HERE].
+For an example layout of **BORIS** annotations that SimBA expects, click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/boris_example.csv).
 If your files look (i) different from these files, and (ii) you are having trouble appending BORIS annotations in SimBA, please reach out to us on [Gitter] or open a [GitHub issue] report.

 2. In the background, SimBA will thrawl through the user-defined directory and find all BORIS-styled CSV files.
 SimBA will then merge all the data in the detected BORIS-styled CSV files into a single dataframe and which is kept **in memory** only.
 Next, SimBA will open each file located in your `project_folder/csv/features_extracted` directory, one-by-one.
 If the first file in your `project_folder/csv/features_extracted` directory is called `Video_1`, then SimBA will search the **in-memory** dataframe for instances where the heading `Media file path` contain a filename that is `Video_1`.
 It is therefore important that the files you process in SimBA - and the files you annotated in BORIS - have the same name.
 For example, for me to successfully append BORIS annotations for a SimBA file called `Video_1`, the original BORIS annotation file for this video should look something like this: